yash-sharma1/ZubiCommunityContent/WeekDaysContent/WednesdayContent.md

 📌 OpenBot (GitHub Repo) (https://github.com/intel-isl/OpenBot)
 OpenBot leverages a smartphone's sensing and computation capabilities to create a low-cost robot.
 The project includes a design for a small electric vehicle that serves as a robot body.
 OpenBot supports advanced robotics workloads such as person following and real-time autonomous navigation.
 It is for Android smartphones only.

+📌 Figma to Code (https://github.com/bernaferrari/FigmaToCode) (GitHub Repo) Figma to Code is a Figma plugin that generates responsive pages and apps on Tailwind, Flutter, and SwiftUI.
+It optimizes the layout before the conversion to code begins, improving code quality.

+📌 Awesome System Design (https://github.com/madd86/awesome-system-design) (GitHub Repo) This repository contains a list of system design resources.
+It contains articles, books, videos, and tools.
+Topics include distributed computing, microservices, case studies, and more.